TedWhi/DevOps-Course-Starter/README.md

 Now you have an API Key, API Token, and your board ID, replace the template values in your `.env` file.

+Finally, you should ensure that the values specified in the `Status` enum in `models/item.py` match the names of the lists in your Trello board.

 ## Running the App

 Once the all dependencies have been installed, start the Flask app in development mode within the Poetry environment by running: